Citra Scholastika: 2011 – 2013: "Everybody Knew", "Pasti Bisa", "Galau Galau Galau", and debut album

-After finishing the Indonesian Idol talent search (season 6), Citra Scholastika tried her luck as a professional singer by launching two singles that immediately made her name at the peak of her career, Everybody Knew and Pasti Bisa made Citra Scholastika able to prove to her father who at that time did not support Citra to make singing a profession that could be used to meet Citra's living needs, proven at the beginning of her career Citra managed to go back and forth on Indonesian television screens and was also able to break through for promotions and appear to fill various events on other private television stations besides RCTI or MNC Group which is known as the television station that discovered and gave birth to Citra Scholastika's singing talent, in 2012 Citra released her third single which was a Pop ballad entitled "Galau Galau Galau" which also became a Hit on various charts, this song is also often used for FTV Sound Tracks and peaked in 2021 it was trending again because it was used as the Sound Track for the soap opera Ikatan Cinta which aired on RCTI.
+After finishing the Indonesian Idol talent search (season 6), Citra Scholastika tried her luck as a professional singer by launching two singles that immediately made her name at the peak of her career.
+"Everybody Knew" and "Pasti Bisa" made Scholastika able to prove to her father, who at that time did not support her, that singing could be used to meet Citra's living needs.
+At the beginning of her career, Scholastika managed to go back and forth on Indonesian television screens and was also able to break through for promotions and appear to fill various events on other private television stations besides RCTI or MNC Group which is known as the television station that discovered and gave birth to Citra Scholastika's singing talent, in 2012 Citra released her third single which was a Pop ballad entitled "Galau Galau Galau" which also became a Hit on various charts, this song is also often used for FTV Sound Tracks and peaked in 2021 it was trending again because it was used as the Sound Track for the soap opera Ikatan Cinta which aired on RCTI.

-In 2013, Citra Scholastika finally released her debut album entitled Pati Bisa and it was said to be very successful in the market.
-Since its first release on September 25, 2013, her album recorded quite large sales figures.
+In 2013, Citra Scholastika finally released her debut album entitled Pati Bisa, and it was said to be very successful in the market.
+Since its first release on 25 September 2013, her album has recorded quite large sales figures.
 A total of 250 thousand albums by the singer who graduated from the talent search event Indonesian Idol (season 6) were successfully sold.
 Because of this achievement, the singer of the song "Everybody Knew" was awarded double platinum by his record label, HITS Records and Swara Sangkar Emas.
 Citra Scholastika was enthusiastic about the award.
 Citra Scholastika admitted that she had never imagined being able to sell albums amidst the sluggish physical sales of musicians who were being eroded by the rise of piracy.
 He also saw that well-produced work would receive appreciation from the public, especially music lovers.
-Citra Scholastika's Pasti Bisa album contains 12 songs and the Repackaged Version contains 15 songs.
+Citra Scholastika's Pasti Bisa album contains 12 songs, and the Repackaged Version contains 15 songs.

 With the success of her career, Citra Scholastika finally built a house in Jakarta and it was completed in early 2013, the house was dedicated to her parents who she loved very much, namely Mama Maria Magdalena Sumarsih.